New Patients 410-642-5634

 How do you treat jaw pain?

-Our patients who suffer from tension headaches often find themselves experiencing jaw pain as well.
-Jaw pain is a sign of a TMJ disorder or an issue with the temporomandibular joint of your jaw.
+Our patients who suffer from tension headaches often also experience jaw pain.
+Jaw pain is a sign of a TMJ disorder or an issue with the temporomandibular joint of the jaw.
 To treat this dental concern, we offer TMJ treatment.
-TMJ treatment is individualized to the patient, though it typically includes the use of a night guard to hold your jaw in a healthier resting position as you sleep.

 How do you know if your headache is from your teeth?